Welcome to your student dashboard.

 Your spot is not saved in the course until payment is received.

-We can also accept payment plans for some of our Permaculture Design Courses.
-More info.
+We can also accept payment plans for some of our courses.
+The payment plan option will be displayed at checkout if that is the case.

 *Please note that registrations paid by email money transfer are processed manually.
 Because we are not in the office everyday, be prepared to wait 24 hours during weekdays before your registration being approved.
-If you are registering with short notice before an event, we recommend that you pay online using a credit card.
+If you are registering with short notice before an event, we recommend that you pay online using a credit card so that your registration is processed and approved automatically by our system.

 We are not considered a designated educational institution (i.e. university or college) that qualifies for the purposes of the education tax credit claimed on the tax return.
 Therefore, our course cannot be claimed under tuition fees on your tax return and we cannot issue T2202A slips.